-A. The target annual compensation for this position is $26,000 in the first year.
-Impact offers a competitive benefits package.
-Eligible staff receive healthcare, paid holidays, sick days, and vacation days; and the opportunity to enroll in our college loan assistance, 401(k), and commuter benefit programs.
+A. The target annual compensation for this position is $27,500 in the first year.
+Each of the groups that partner with Impact offers a competitive benefits package.
 We also offer an excellent training program and opportunities for advancement.

 Q. How does student loan assistance work?